-The combination of historical and fresh samples enabled to compare the effectiveness of museomics methods.
+The combination of historical and fresh samples enabled us to compare the effectiveness of museomics methods.
 The DNA concentrations obtained from a single leg are very variable between fresh samples (mean = 8.37 ng/µL; sd = 6.82 ng/µL) and NHC samples (mean = 1.18 ng/µL; sd = 2.45 ng/µL).
 There was a significant correlation between the quantity of DNA extracted and the age of the specimens (Figure 1A).
 For the NHC samples, this concentration was not homogeneous, with some samples nevertheless showing a high concentration.
 Forty samples with a concentration below the detection thresholds, were excluded from the rest of the capture process.
-It should be noted that some samples with very low DNA concentrations, such as Carabus fabricii CBX0094 captured in 1977 with a concentration of only 0.08 ng/µL, were reliably placed into the final phylogenetic inferences.
+It should be noted that some samples with very low DNA concentrations, such as C. fabricii CBX0094 captured in 1977 with a concentration of only 0.08 ng/µL, were reliably placed into the final phylogenetic inferences.
 For specimens with measurable DNA, the capture process worked efficiently, allowing the sequencing of an average of 8.4 million reads per sample (sd = 9.2 million).
 There was a large difference between the average number of reads obtained from fresh samples (mean = 23.8 millions; sd = 11.0 millions) and NHC samples (mean = 5.4 millions; sd = 5.0 millions).
 The age of the specimens also had an influence on the number of reads obtained, as there was a significant correlation between the age of the specimens and the number of reads obtained (Figure 1B).

 After locus reconstruction, the difference between fresh and NHC samples persists, with an average of 1765 loci recovered in fresh samples (sd = 553) and 629 in NHC samples (sd = 447) (Figure 1C).
 This difference is of the same order when looking at shared loci (Figure 1D).
 There is a large heterogeneity in the number of loci recovered between NHC samples, largely linked to the age of the specimen.
 Samples with too few loci (< 150 loci), i.e. 12 samples, had to be excluded from the final datasets.
 For 35 NHC samples, the number of loci recovered, on average 793 (sd = 400), was sufficient to include them in subsequent analyses.
 Although strict filtering steps reduced the number of NHC samples, they also ensured the reliability of the dataset for downstream inferences.